Always Improving Title

 Student Activities

-- Trace uppercase and lowercase letters
+• Trace uppercase and lowercase letters with careful hands

 Skills Covered

-- Early reading and spelling foundations
+• Building early reading and spelling foundations

 Level 2